squidfunk/mkdocs-material/docs/getting-started.md

 #### Translations

-Material for MkDocs supports internationalization (i18n) and provides translations for all template variables and labels in English `en` and German `de`.
+Material for MkDocs supports internationalization (i18n) and provides translations for all template variables and labels in English `en`, Danish `da` and German `de`.
 Specify the language with:

 ``` yaml
 extra: